 Looking at the previous client page will tell you a lot about the professionalism of the digital marketing agency you are considering.
 If you see some famous logos on the list, you can guarantee that the fractional CMO knows their niche trade.
 Feel free to double-check if the information is right, but in most cases, agencies won’t risk stating multinational companies as their clients, as they can risk huge fees.

 One of the best ways to see how an agency does business is by looking through their case studies.
-There, you will find what was done, step by step, which will help you determine if something similar is possible for your business too.
+There, you will find what was done, step by step, for a previous client that helped them achieve their goals.
+This will help you determine if something similar is possible for your business too.

 Case studies will also give you an idea of what to expect, and you can even use the numbers as benchmarks in negotiating, demanding to get something similar.
-Of course, there is no copy/paste in marketing, but through the right strategy, it is possible to replicate success other companies had, and grow your own.
+Of course, there is no copy and paste in marketing, but through the right strategy, it is possible to replicate success other companies had, and grow your own.

 Feel free to ask the representatives what tools the digital marketing agency is using.
 If they send you a list of premium, ultra-expensive tools, you will know they are serious.
 Not only that it will tell you they take their trade seriously, but it will also mean you will get better results as they will use those tools to boost your own success.

 Keep in mind that while a part-time CMO is not a sales rep, they do hold a number over their head, with regards to having a particular revenue impact to deliver profitable marketing ROI.
 They are also in charge of defining the marketing strategy of the company.
 He or she thoroughly analyzes sales and marketing operations to find pockets that need further alignment between your sales, marketing, and customer support departments.